daoprover/model/README.md

 3. Make your changes and commit them with clear messages.
 4. Push your changes to your fork.
 5. Submit a pull request to the main repository, describing your changes in detail.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries or feedback regarding Daoprover, please contact [maintainer's email] or open an issue on GitHub.

-Thank you for using Daoprover!
-We hope these models contribute to the validation and advancement of decentralized autonomous organizations.